plasx/sanicspellchecker/readme.md

 # Spellchecker
-This is a spellchecker which compares to a preloaded list of word from a file into redis in Sanic:
+This is a spellchecker which compares to a preloaded list of word from a file into redis in Sanic.
-GET /spellcheck/{word}
 Runs on port 31337.
-Return 404 if the word is not found
+Return 404 if the word is not found.
-Return 200 if the word is found
+Return 200 if the word is found.

 ### Setup